-- Tie executive pay to performance. - Set challenging performance objectives that align with company performance. - · Balance short-term and long-term incentives. - Include caps on the potential payouts under the PSU grants and our annual incentive program. - Beginning in 2024, we have introduced relative Total Shareholder Return as a performance metric under the PSU grants for our NEOs. - Use double triggers in our severance agreements and our equity awards. - Maintain significant stock ownership guidelines for our NEOs. - Maintain a clawback policy compliant with SEC and NYSE rules to ensure accountability in the presentation of our financial statements. - Retain an independent compensation consultant. - Establish appropriate compensation peer groups which the Committee re-evaluates annually. - Reach out to leading shareholders and their advisory firms to discuss our executive compensation.
+- Tie executive pay to performance. - Set challenging performance objectives that align with company performance. - Balance short-term and long-term incentives. - Include caps on the potential payouts under the PSU grants and our annual incentive program. - Beginning in 2024, we have introduced relative Total Shareholder Return as a performance metric under the PSU grants to our NEOs. - Use double triggers in our severance agreements and our equity awards. - Maintain significant stock ownership guidelines for our NEOs. - Retain an independent compensation consultant. - Establish appropriate compensation peer groups which the Committee re-evaluates annually. - Reach out to leading shareholders and their advisory firms to discuss our executive compensation.